somhi/jtframe/doc/sdram.md

 ### Automatic SDRAM Dump

-A fraction of bank zero's SDRAM contents can be dumped to the micro SD card on MiSTer using the NVRAM interface.
-You have to define two macros:
+A fraction of bank zero's SDRAM contents can be dumped to the micro SD card on **MiSTer** using the NVRAM interface.
+The underlying implementation consists of using BRAM to make a *shadow* copy of the SDRAM contents.
+Because BRAM is scarce in most FPGA devices, this approach is only valid for MiSTer.

+You have to define two macros in macros.def:

 ```
 JTFRAME_SHADOW=0x10_0000